slaclab/BPM_Test_Automation/README.md

 # BPM_Test_Automation
 Automated BPM Test Interface on lcls-dev3, featuring FRU programming, SNR &amp; RF power test, attenuation linearity test, beam resolution, and calibration signal check.
+All of these features are encapsulated in a tkinter interface.

 Once at SLAC, and SSH into lcls-dev3 using [moba-xterm](https://mobaxterm.mobatek.net/) or equivalent.
 Moba-Xterm is recommended because you can transfer files easily, and it is free.